the-teachingRSE-project/competencies/competencies.md

 and discover previously inconceivably complex structures in nature and societies via machine learning.
-This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.
+This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond what was previously expected.
-Research software is now used and developed not only in science, technology, engineering and mathematics (STEM) domains, but also in medicine and in digital humanities.
+Research software is now used and developed not only in science, technology, engineering and mathematics (STEM) domains, but also in medicine, digital humanities and any other scientific domain.

 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
-This situation is exemplified by the extracurricular MIT class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.
+This situation is exemplified by the extracurricular Massachusetts Institute of Technology (MIT) class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.

 Researchers investing increasing amounts of their time developing their software engineering (SE) skills to support their research work can find themselves with little time to do the research itself.
-This, in turn, presents career development challenges since the experience required to gain and progress in research and academic roles is traditionally assessed through metrics that do not directly include software outputs.
+This, in turn, presents career development challenges as the experience required to progress in research and academic roles is traditionally assessed through metrics that do not directly include software outputs.
-A recent shift towards the establishment of the distinct role of a _"Research Software Engineer"_ [@WhatResearchSoftware] (RSE, a term that emerged from the UK a little over 10 years ago [@Hettrick2016]), now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
+A recent shift towards the establishment of the distinct role of a _"Research Software Engineer"_ [@WhatResearchSoftware] (RSE, a term that emerged from the United Kingdom a little over 10 years ago [@Hettrick2016]), now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software, and therefore higher quality research.
 There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing number of research software engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
+RSEs may work within one of the increasing number of research SE teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
 They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow, or Software Engineer.
-Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the FAIR principles [@FAIR4RS].
+Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable and maintainable code that supports reproducible research outputs, following the Findability, Accessibility, Interoperability, and Reusability (FAIR) principles [@FAIR4RS].

 This paper defines a set of core values and competencies, agnostic of specific technical capabilities or research domains,